nushushri/wordleGraphs/README.md

 # wordleGraphs
-A visualization with Seaborn of my Wordle scores
+A mini-project: visualization with Seaborn of my Wordle scores!